Knowing When Not To Interfere

-In Gary Richmond’s A New View From The Zoo, he describes how a giraffe would kick its newborn calf until it got on its feet.
-Unbelievably, once it stood up, the mother would kick the baby down, and continue kicking until it got up again.
-It would repeat this process until the baby was too exhausted to go on, then kick one more time and finally leave it standing.
-Apparently this is necessary for survival, since the baby giraffe needs to know how to get to its feet quickly to flee from lions, hyenas and other predators in the wild.
+In A New View From The Zoo, Gary Richmond describes the birth of a giraffe.
+The mother kicks its newborn calf until it gets on its feet.
+Once the baby stand up, the mother kicks the baby down again.
+She continues kicking until it stands up again.
+She repeats this process until the baby is too exhausted to go on.
+Then she kick one more time and finally leaves it standing.

 When in doubt, don’t

+Am I letting myself off the hook for saying nothing that day?
+Is child-raising the responsibility only of its parents, or does society have a part to play?
 There is a fine line between helping and interfering.
 Sometimes I just don’t know where that line lies.

 There are situations that we got into thinking that we are helping but actually we are not.
 I have a post on how one guy actually help to cut a cocoon and allow the butterfly to come out of it easily but he did not realize that he is actually doing more harm instead.
 He had caused the butterfly to lose the ability to fly and can only crawl on the floor for the rest of it’s life.